Getting Started with Writing a Syllabus

 - Create an online "Living Syllabus" that hosts learning materials and assignments for class arranged chronologically.

 - Be strategic in where you place the syllabus.
-You can include it in the student course pack, on Blackboard, or on a course website.
+You can include it in the student course pack, in Canvas, or on a course website.

 - If students ask questions that the syllabus answers, ask a student who has the course syllabus to find the answer on the spot.